FabLabWgtn/Illumination/_posts/2016-02-10-prototypebamboo.md

 ![prototype]({{site.baseurl}}/images/bambooprototype3.jpg)
 Though our pattern bends quite well regarding that it is a wood.

+The height of the lamp is 250mm (25cm) and if we top 2 more cylinders on top it will be 75cm in total with approx 5cm gap in total.
+(80cm height in total)

 Fin was having a problem with the fabduino program so there is no process on arduino yet but he will post later on about his process.